vatesfr/xen-orchestra/docs/docs/backups.md

 In case of `failure`, it will mark the health check as failed, and will show the (optional) message contained in `vm-data/xo-backup-health-check-error`

 The script needs to be planned on boot.
-It can check if the record `vm-data/xo-backup-health-check` of the local xenstore contains `planned` to differenciate a normal boot and a boot during health check.
+It can check if the record `vm-data/xo-backup-health-check` of the local xenstore contains `planned` to differentiate a normal boot and a boot during health check.
 On success it must write `success`in `vm-data/xo-backup-health-check`.
 On failure it must write `failure` in `vm-data/xo-backup-health-check`, and may optionally add details in `vm-data/xo-backup-health-check-error` .